Photos to Inspire Travel to San Miguel de Allende

 Map of San Miguel de Allende

-On the map below is San Miguel de Allende, along with two of the closest international airports: one in Queretaro (QRO), which is just over an hour away ~ & Leon del Bajio (BJX), which is about 90 minutes away.
+On the map below is San Miguel de Allende & its many amazing hotels.
+The two closest international airport are in Queretaro (QRO), which is an hour away ~ & Leon del Bajio (BJX), which is about 90 minutes away.

 Photos of San Miguel’s Cathedral